 Springfield Class Reconstruction

-After bugging a certain person in the Star Trek Art Department once again, we have the permission to present a photo of the Springfield for the first time (drumrolls!):
+After bugging a certain person in the Star Trek Art Department, we have the permission to present a photo of the Springfield for the first time (drumrolls!):

 It is obvious we have to change the registry of the USS Chekov from NCC-53702 to NCC-57302 - one more permuted number in the Star Trek Encyclopedia.
 Besides the above Challenger pic, Gary Perry sent us another image of what is obviously the Springfield class.
 We recently got a better photo by Paul Frenczli, and he confirmed that it's from the famous slide show.